Who we are

 - This is a part-time, hourly role (approximately 20 hours/week).
 Initially, this role will be for six months, though there may be an opportunity to extend (and potentially an opportunity to convert to full-time).

 Rivet School works to upend historically entrenched inequities by reimagining the post-secondary school experience, especially for first-generation and non-traditional students.
-We commit to living our mission and values by hiring a diverse team, and especially welcome candidates who reflect the identities and experiences of the students we serve—who are majority parents, Black and Latinx, and low to middle-income—to apply.
+We commit to this mission and value creating a diverse team – especially welcoming candidates to apply who reflect the experiences and identities of the students we serve.
+We do not absolutely require a bachelor’s degree, but we do view it as an asset.
+Rivet School also supports staff members without a BA on their pathway to earning a college degree.

 As an equal opportunity employer, Rivet School is committed to providing employment opportunities to all qualified individuals and does not discriminate on the basis of race, color, ethnicity, religion, sex, gender, gender identity and expression, sexual orientation, national origin, disability, age, marital status, veteran status, pregnancy, parental status, genetic information or characteristics, or any other basis prohibited by applicable law.